miketracy/csel-ncs/README.md

 This scoring engine has been tested against Mint21.
 I expect it will work against any linux distribution.
 YMMV.

+## the scenario

+Build the scenario by running ```sudo ./setup.sh```

+The scenario contains some interesting real-world but nerfed vulnerabilities.
+They can be reversed from the check_* functions.
+You can run ```sudo ./main.sh``` with debugging turned on to see a list of POSSIBLE points.
+The forensics questions should help lead you to answers for some of the more complex findings.

 ## setup

 Create a new mint21 image from the .iso (use "Ubuntu" when VMWare asks you for